lemonshelter/therembone/README.md

 # Therembone<!-- omit in toc -->

-"Therembone" is a word coined by combining "theremin," an instrument played without using hands, and "trombone," which is played by moving the hands back and forth.
+"Therembone" is a word coined by combining "theremin", an instrument played without using hands, and "trombone", which is played by moving the hands back and forth.

 ## Table of Content<!-- omit in toc -->